filecoin-project/venus/CODEWALK.md

 Protocols (goroutines) communicate through custom channels.
 This architecture needs more thought, but we are considering moving more inter-module communication to use iterators (c.f. those in Java).
 An event bus might also be a good pattern for some cases, though.

-## Sector builder & proofs
-A storage mining node commits to storage by cryptographically proving that it has stored a sector, a process known as sealing.
-Proof of replication, or PoRep, is an operation which generates a unique copy (sealed sector) of a sector's original data, a SNARK proof, and a set of commitments identifying the sealed sector and linking it to the corresponding unsealed sector.
-The commitSector message, posted to the blockchain, includes these commitments (CommR, CommRStar, CommD) and the SNARK proof.

-A storage miner continually computes proofs over their sealed sectors and periodically posts a summary of their proofs on chain.
-When a miner commits their first sector to the network (with `commitSector` message included in some block), a "proving period" begins.
-A proving period is a window of time (a fixed number of blocks) in which the miner must generate a  "proof of space-time", or PoSt, in order to demonstrate to the network that they have not lost the sector which they have committed.
-If the miner does not get a `submitPoSt` message included in a block during a proving period, it may be penalised ("slashed").

-Storage and proofs are administered by the [sector builder](https://github.com/filecoin-project/venus/tree/master/proofs/sectorbuilder).
-Most of the sector builder is implemented in Rust and invoked via a [FFI](https://github.com/filecoin-project/venus/blob/master/proofs/interface.go).
-This code includes functionality to:
-- write (and "preprocess") user piece-bytes to disk,
-- schedule seal (proof-of-replication) jobs,
-- schedule proof-of-spacetime generation jobs,
-- schedule unseal (retrieval) jobs,
-- verify proof-of-spacetime and proof-of-replication-verification,
-- map between replica commitment and sealed sector-bytes,
-- map between piece key (CID of user piece) and sealed sector-bytes.

-The Go `SectorBuilder` interface corresponds closely to the rust `SectorBuilder` struct.
-Rust code is invoked directly (in-process) via Cgo.
-The sector builder’s lifecycle (in Rust) is controlled by venus.
-Cgo functions like `C.CBytes` are used to move bytes across Cgo from Go to Rust; Go allocates in the Rust heap through Cgo and then provides Rust with pointers from which it can reconstitute arrays, structs, and so forth.

-Sectors and sealed sectors (aka replicas) are just flat files on disk.
-Sealing a sector is a destructive operation on the sector.
-The process of sealing yields metadata such as the proof/commitment, which is stored is a separate metadata store, not within the replica file.

-We intend the sector builder interface to represent a service, abstracting away both policy (e.g. sector packing, scheduling of PoSt calculation) and implementation details.
-In the future, we would like to able to interface to it via IPC/RPC as well as FFI.

-The sector builder and proofs code is written in Rust partly to ease use of the [Bellman zk-SNARK library](https://github.com/zkcrypto/bellman).
-The PoRep and PoSt code is under active development.
-PoRep is integrated with venus, while the PoST implementation and integration is still in progress (March 2019).

 ### Building and distribution.
 The Rust code responsible for sectors and proofs is in the [rust-fil-proofs](https://github.com/filecoin-project/rust-fil-proofs) repo.